blue-yonder/tsfresh/README.md

 If you have some questions or feedback you can find the developers in the [gitter chatroom.](https://gitter.im/tsfresh/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link)

 We appreciate any contributions, if you are interested in helping us to make *TSFRESH* the biggest archive of feature extraction methods in python, just head over to our [How-To-Contribute](http://tsfresh.readthedocs.io/en/latest/text/how_to_contribute.html) instructions.

+If you want to try out `tsfresh` quickly or if you want to integrate it into your workflow, we also have a docker image available:

+    docker pull nbraun/tsfresh

 ## Acknowledgements